whiskyechobravo/kerko/README.md

 * `KERKO_DOWNLOAD_CITATIONS_MAX_COUNT`: Limit over which the record download button should be hidden from search results pages.
 Defaults to `0` (i.e. no limit).
+* `KERKO_FEEDS`: A list of syndication feed formats to publish.
+Defaults to `['atom']`.
+If set to an empty list, no syndication feed will be provided.
+At this point, the only supported format is `'atom'`.
 * `KERKO_FULLTEXT_SEARCH`: Allow full-text search of PDF attachments.
 Defaults to `True`.
 To get consistent results, see [Ensuring full-text indexing of your attachments in